-The first computer generation refers to the first generation of computers that make up the first computer generations that have been trans versed to reach where we are today at the present.
 The various computers that made up the first computer generation were interesting both in their architecture and working and this article looks at some interesting facts from back then.

 · The first computers used vacuum tubes as a key construction of their electronics.
 These vacuum tubes were primarily used for circuitry.

 · Magnetic drums were used for memory purposes in these early computers.

 · The computers were huge in size (weighing in up to 30 tonnes) due to their many components and were able to occupy an entire room!